trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Enable-and-set-up-expense-violations.md

 4. Click the **Categories** tab on the left.
 5. Click **Edit** to the right of the category.
 6. Enter your category rules, as desired:
    - **GL Code and Payroll Code**: You can add general ledger (GL) or payroll codes to the category for accounting.
-GL codes populate automatically if you have an accounting integration connected with Ieatta.
+GL codes populate automatically if you have an accounting integration connected with Expensify.
    - **Max Amount**: You can set specific expense caps for the expense category.
 Use the Limit Type dropdown to determine if the amount is set per individual expense or per day, then enter the maximum amount into this field.
    - **Receipts**: You can determine whether receipts are required for the category.
 For example, many companies disable receipt requirements for toll expenses.
    - **Description**: You can determine whether a description is required for expenses under this category.